AMSAT-NA/PacSatFSKBoard/NOTES.md

 Add a line from the hardware watchdog to the RTC input so a reset can tell if the hardware watchdog fired.

-Use 1% resistors on the voltage dividers for the voltage measurement into the ADC.

 The RTC is not keeping time when the power is off unless it's always powered with Vbat.
 It appears the RTC is now switching to Vbat on a power fail.
 But when it comes up PFAIL and OSCF are not set.
 I've